MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 - If you enable this policy setting, users can configure advanced startup options in the BitLocker setup wizard.

-- If you disable or do not configure this policy setting, users can configure only basic options on computers with a TPM.
+- If you disable or don't configure this policy setting, users can configure only basic options on computers with a TPM.

 > [!NOTE]
 > If you want to require the use of a startup PIN and a USB flash drive, you must configure BitLocker settings using the command-line tool [manage-bde](/windows-server/administration/windows-commands/manage-bde) instead of the BitLocker Drive Encryption setup wizard.